Simple transitive $2$-representations of Soergel bimodules for finite Coxeter types: Introduction

 for every diagonal $\mathcal{H}$-cell $\mathcal{H}$ of $\cS$ for any finite Coxeter type.
 Here $\cAH\text{-}\mathrm{stmod}^{\prime}$ is the graded $2$-category with translation obtained from $\cAH\text{-}\mathrm{stmod}$ by a well-known and straightforward construction, which we will recall in Subsection \ref{subsection:grading}.
 As a matter of fact, $\cAH\text{-}\mathrm{stmod}^{\prime}$ and $\cAH\text{-}\mathrm{stmod}$ are biequivalent as ungraded $2$-categories, but not as graded $2$-categories.
 In the ungraded case, therefore, the above biequivalence becomes

-By (a consequence of) Ocneanu rigidity, see \cite[Corollary 9.1.6]{EGNO}, and strong $\mathcal{H}$-reduction, this implies that the number of equivalence classes of (graded) simple transitive $2$-representations of $\cS$ is finite for any finite Coxeter type, c.f.
+see Subsection \ref{subsection:ungraded}.
+By \cite[Corollary 9.1.6 and Proposition 3.4.6]{EGNO} and strong $\mathcal{H}$-reduction, this implies that the number of equivalence classes of (graded) simple transitive $2$-representations of $\cS$ is finite for any finite Coxeter type, c.f.
 Corollary \ref{cor:gradedfiniteness} and the end of Subsection \ref{subsection:ungraded}.
 Moreover, for all finite Coxeter types but $H_{3}$ and $H_{4}$, all two-sided cells contain a diagonal $\mathcal{H}$-cell $\mathcal{H}$ for which both $\cAH$ and $\cAH\text{-}\mathrm{stmod}$ are known explicitly, as summarized in Section \ref{appendix}.
-For some two-sided cells in Coxeter types $H_{3}$ and $H_{4}$ this is unfortunately not true, cf. Section \ref{appendix}.
-Therefore, we get a complete solution of the Classification Problem for $\cS$ for all finite Coxeter types but $H_{3}$ and $H_{4}$, and even for those two Coxeter types we get a complete solution for more than half the number of apexes, cf. Section \ref{appendix}.
+For some two-sided cells in Coxeter types $H_{3}$ and $H_{4}$ this is unfortunately not true, see Section \ref{appendix}.
+Therefore, we get a complete solution of the Classification Problem for $\cS$ for all finite Coxeter types but $H_{3}$ and $H_{4}$, and even for those two Coxeter types we get a complete solution for more than half the number of apexes, see Section \ref{appendix}.
 Finally, Theorem \ref{theorem:main} also implies (see Theorem \ref{theorem:main-local-ss}) that $\cS\text{-}\mathrm{(g)stmod}_{\mathcal{J}}$ is locally (graded) semisimple, meaning that its morphism categories are all (graded) semisimple, for any two-sided cell $\mathcal{J}$ and any finite Coxeter type.

 Let us briefly sketch the key ingredients of the proof of Theorem \ref{theorem:main}.
 Let $\mathbf{C}_{\mathcal{H}}$ be the cell $2$-representation of $\cSH$ with apex $\mathcal{H}$, which categorifies the Kazhdan--Lusztig cell module of the Hecke algebra associated to $\mathcal{H}$.
 The main ingredient in the proof of Theorem \ref{theorem:main} is the existence of a graded biequivalence